 'Afforestation' – our new favourite word

 'Afforestation' is our new favourite word.
 Meaning the process of planting trees, or sowing seeds in a barren land devoid of any trees to create a forest, it will contribute to delivering the UK target of net-zero carbon emissions by 2050.
+Find out why we love the term.

 At the heart of the government's proposals, published by the Committee on Climate Change: 'Net Zero: The UK's contribution to stopping global warming', is a recognition of the fundamental role trees play in quickly and effectively capturing carbon and helping to offset the UK's greenhouse gas emissions.